 Warren Buffet and Jason Zweig are big proponents of stocks.
 However, they will have a lot of trouble choosing a company today that will still have value 100 years from now.

 Most of the top publicly traded companies from a century ago are gone and forgotten.

-In order to grow an equity portfolio, investors have to take on significant risk.
+To grow an equity portfolio, investors have to take on significant risks.
 They must actively manage which shares are held or buy an index fund.
-While an index seems like the safer bet, there is no certainty that that an index purchased today will still be functioning well into the next century.
+While an index seems like the safer bet, there is no certainty that an index purchased today will still be functioning well into the next century.

 Not Real Estate...

 The land is tangible and its supply is limited, two important characteristics which it shares with gold.
 However, it is not private, portable, or liquid.
 Taxing authorities can, and probably will, continue taking full advantage of the fact that property owners can neither hide nor escape their purview.